 Not suitable preparation for Post 16 Science at Ulidia.
 This is a Level 2 qualification (equivalent to a GCSE).
 There is lots of practical work with pupils using the greenhouse and outside planting beds to grow and nurture both vegetables and flowers.
 The broad experience within this course will include weeding, composting, tool maintenance as well as handling and identifying plants.
 As this course is linked to work related situations the pupils will need to cost and sell display containers.
 Horticulture is assessed continually over the 2 years - pupils have a diary of evidence to compile throughout the course.
-There is no exam component in this course.
+As there is no external exam in this course the final result is 100% internally assessed coursework.

-For more information, please speak to Mr Glass
+For more information, please speak to Dr Chambers